reboxer/discord-oauth2/README.md

 Only takes an object with the following properties:

-`access_token`: The user access token
+`access_token`: The user access token.

-`bot_token`: The token of the bot used to authenticate
+`bot_token`: The token of the bot used to authenticate.

-`guildID`: The ID of the guild to join
+`guildID`: The ID of the guild to join.

-`userID`: The ID of the user to be added to the guild
+`userID`: The ID of the user to be added to the guild.

 Returns a member object if the user wasn't part of the guild, else, returns an empty string (length 0).